Do not shoot down these balloons

 While these may look very similar to the balloons that are launched by the National Weather Service, they certainly aren’t collecting the same type of data.

-The NWS launches balloons at 92 stations across the United States twice every day to collect data within our atmosphere.
+The NWS launches balloons at 92 stations across the United States twice every day to collect data about our atmosphere.
 While they may look like spy balloons, there are many important differences.
-One of them being that they are a lot smaller, and they are certainly not remote controlled.
+One of them is that they are a lot smaller, and they are certainly not remote-controlled.

 Each balloon is made of rubber and inflated with helium before launch.
 It gets inflated to about six feet wide, and then a device called a radiosonde is attached to the balloon.
 The radiosonde measures temperature, humidity, and pressure as it rises through the atmosphere while hanging off the bottom of the balloon.
 The balloon can expand to nearly 20 feet as it rises and the air pressure around it drops.
 As it moves with the wind, it changes location and tells the NWS about how the wind changes speed and direction above our heads.